virtusize/virtusize.github.io/_sources/oc/getting-started.txt

 It is very similar to the integration script you already included on your product pages.

-You supply certain information about the order, the line items and the costs of the order.
-Some attributes are required for the purchase history to work properly, others are optional.
+You supply certain information about the order and the line items of the order.
+Some attributes are required for the purchase history to work properly, others are recommended.

 The basic script you have to include looks like the following::